Nearly a billion people Entered the 21st century unable to read a book or sign their names - 2/3 of them are women

 Few schools offer comprehensive English language tuition.
 Where classes do exist, subject material is frequently incorrect.
 Private English education is expensive and out of reach for low-income families, yet English fluency is a valuable skill in Ecuador’s job market.
 MPI Ecuador meets the huge demand for high-quality, affordable English language instruction from native-speaking teachers.

 Many agrarian households in Ecuador live on less than $4 USD/day and have little money to spend on the extracurricular development of their children.
-Children’s Art provides a free opportunity for underprivileged children to express themselves creatively.
-Through guided projects as well as unstructured class time, children develop the skills that promote lifelong adaptability.
+MPI's Kid's Corner provides a free opportunity for underprivileged children to express themselves creatively.
+Through guided projects as well as unstructured class time, children develop the skills that promote lifelong adaptability, problem-solving, and creativity.

 The Chillos Valley is home to some of the greatest wealth disparity in the region.
 Many lack basic education, sanitation, and utility coverage.
 At Manna Project's Community Center, kids can play, learn and read; teens can play video games, watch movies, read and hang out; and adults can pursue continued education through interactive workshops and internet access.